WonhoZhung/starter-academic/content/post/paper-summary-concrete-dropout/index.md

 title: Concrete Dropout
 date: 2021-09-12T12:46:25.047Z
-summary: This post is based on a paper "Concrete Dropout" by Yarin Gal, Jiri Horn, and Alex Kendall at NIPS 2017.
+summary: This post is based on a paper "Concrete Dropout" by Yarin Gal, Jiri Horn, and Alex Kendall at NeurIPS 2017.
 draft: false
 featured: false
 tags: